 Then open the BPI Mobile Banking App, log in, make sure your account is enabled for a fund transfer to anyone.
 Go to Transfer page and do the following below:

 When it’s validated completely you should be able to see these pages from the instructions page and from coins .ph.
 You may also receive a text message if your mobile number is connected with coins.ph.
-They say that the process time of funding using BPI online transfer can take 24 hours, but this sample cash in I did was able to fund my account instantly after validating the payment.
+They say that the processing time of funding using BPI online transfer can take 24 hours, but this sample cash-in I did was able to fund my account instantly after validating the payment.

 There are other payment methods that are very easy to use just like cashing in thru 7eleven.
 Almost the same thing it will ask you the amount, then they’ll send you a reference code or barcode to present at any 7eleven branch then after paying, your account will instantly be funded.
 You can try any payment method you prefer.
 Once you have funds you can start investing.
 There are also other things that you can do with coins.ph, like buying prepaid load and paying bills with rebates and you, can use it for personal purposes or much better run a small business with it.